naturalis/evobio2/README.md

 # EvoBio2
-Instructions for setting up your computer for Evolution Biology 2 course of UL
+Instructions for setting up your computer for Evolutionary Biology 2 course of UL

 ## Text editor
 Text editors and word processors are two distinct types of software.
 Word processors (like MS Word or Textedit on Mac) are used for creating and editing _formatted_ text documents.
 Text editors however, can only create and edit plain text-files and are therefore ideal for coding.
-Basically all script or configuration files are plain text-files.
-Often text-editors also have features like syntax highlighting, line numbers and indentation.
+Basically scripts and configuration files are plain text-files.
+Often text-editors also have features like syntax highlighting, line number and indentation assistance.
 Anytime you need to modify input files for analyses during this course, please use a _text editor._
 - Windows users are recommended to use [Notepad++](https://notepad-plus-plus.org/)
 - Mac users are recommended to use [Textmate](https://macromates.com/)

 ## File compression
-Software (packages) or files are often distributed in a compressed format.
+Software packages or files are often distributed in a compressed format.
 Reasons for compressing files can be to reducee file size (less disk space, faster transfers), bundling mutliple files while preserving structure, or to warrant data intergrity.
-A commonly used format is .zip (Windows, Mac), whereas some formats are more OS specific: .rar, .7z (Windows) and .dmg, .tar.gz (Mac).
-To allow the usage of in particular .zip files a dedicated archive utility for (de)compressing files/folders is useful.
+A commonly used format is .zip (Windows, Mac), whereas other formats can be OS specific: .rar, .7z (Windows) and .dmg, .tar.gz (Mac).
+In particular for (de)compressing .zip files dedicated software is useful.
 - Windows users are recommended to use [7Zip](https://7-zip.org/)
 - Mac users can use the archive utility (present by default)